SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 - Alarm text: Multiple extensions with the same name have been found: &lt;list of all duplicate extension names&gt;
 - Alarm severity: CRITICAL

 This disables all extensions that were deployed to Apama-ctrl.
-In order to use the deployed extensions, the user has to decide which extensions to keep and then delete the duplicate ones.
+In order to use the deployed extensions, the user must decide which extensions to keep and then delete the duplicate ones.

 **Info:** In case of multiple duplicates, this alarm is only listed once.